-The following is excerpted from MoDDD graduate Sarah Schoffel’s forthcoming article for The Design Between, a collaborative publication focusing on the issues of disaster, design and development founded by MoDDD alumni.
+The following is an excerpt from Sarah Schoffel’s article “Connection, Community And Agency: Building A Village Preschool In India” for The Design Between, a collaborative publication focusing on the issues of disaster, design and development founded by MoDDD alumni.

 In a world of increasingly changeable external forces, how do you engage with a community, overcome cultural and language barriers and build enough trust to realise a project together?